Michigan Dog Bite Laws

 Statute of Limitations |

-The statute of limitations for receiving compensation is 3 years.
-It begins running from the date that the dog bit occurred. |
+The amount of time you have to file a lawsuit for a dog bite is three years.
+This begins running from the date that the dog bite occurred. |

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts that include federal decisions, ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Michigan Dog Bite Laws: Related Resources

-Learn More About Michigan Dog Bite Laws from an Attorney
+Learn More About Michigan Dog Bite Laws From an Attorney

 If you've been bitten by a dog and suffered injuries as a result, you should talk to a legal professional.
 Even if you didn't seek immediate medical attention, you may be able to recover damages.
 Contact a local Michigan personal injury attorney who can investigate how Michigan dog bite laws apply to your specific situation.